chromium/subspace/PRINCIPLES.md

 1. There are two types of Objects (or methods on a mixed-type Object).
 Owning types, which give access to data they own and reference types that share the reference they hold.
-    * For Owning types: Methods that return a reference are lvalue-reference-qualified (with `&` or `const&`).
+    * For Owning types:
+       * Methods that return a reference are lvalue-reference-qualified (with `&` or `const&`).
 If they are `const&`-qualified, then `=delete` the `&&` override to avoid rvalues returning references to what they own.
-    * For Owning types: When the inner type is a template variable, disallow const on the inner type.
+       * When the inner type is a **single** template variable, disallow const on the inner type.
 The const on the Owning type will apply transitively to the owned inner type.
-    * For Reference types: Methods that return a `const&` are `const&` qualified without deleting the `&&` override.
+    * For Reference types:
+       * Methods that return a `const&` are `const&` qualified without deleting the `&&` override.
 Mutable methods, including those that return a `&` are unqualified or `&&-qualified` (non-const, but not `&`-qualified in order to allow rvalues).
-    * For Reference types: When the inner type is a template variable, allow const on the inner type.
+       * When the inner type is a template variable, allow const on the inner type.
 The const on the Owning type is unable to be transferred to the inner type, i.e. a const ref<T> can be copied or moved to a non-const ref<T>.
 1. Class members which have tail padding, or can have based on templates, should be marked as [[sus_no_unique_address]] when there are other fields that can be packed into the tail padding, if it exists and is usable by the compiler